-European Heritage Days is a unique holiday that allows you to immerse yourself in the history of Europe and learn many Interesting facts that were previously hidden from people.
-Held annually on September 13th.
+European Heritage Day is a unique holiday that allows you to immerse yourself in the history of Europe and learn many Interesting facts previously hidden.
+It is held annually on September 13th.

-The history of the celebration of European Heritage Days begins in 1984 in France.
+The history of European Heritage Days begins in 1984 in France.
 This event was organized with the assistance of the Ministry of Culture.
-The main goal is to involve as many people as possible in the study of the history of their hometowns, ethnic culture and heritage of the peoples living on the continent.
+The main goal is to involve as many people as possible in the study of the history of their hometowns, ethnic culture, and heritage of the peoples living on the continent.